 For organizations providing prepared meals, there are no set income standards for individuals; however, these organizations must predominantly serve persons in need.
 For organizations distributing commodities directly to households (food pantries), states must develop income-based standards for households receiving foods directly.
-Many states limit income eligibility to household incomes at or below 185% of poverty level.
-States may also create other eligibility rules for households' receipt of TEFAP foods, such as requiring identification or proof of residency within the state.
+States may also create other eligibility rules for households' receipt of TEFAP foods, such as residency requirements within the state.